Contents

 Licensing and Authorization

-Before a financial firm can operate in the UK, it must receive authorization from the FCA.
+Before a financial firm, such a forex trading platform, can operate in the UK, it must receive authorization from the FCA.
 As part of this process, the FCA assesses whether the firm meets the necessary standards to operate fairly and transparently.
 This vetting process is crucial in preventing unscrupulous operators from participating in the market.

 Providing Redress and Compensation